 How to Search Our Catalogs

 Looking for a specific subject?
-Try a keyword or subject search in SIRIS.
-Combine keywords (for example, "manuscript" and "maori" or “film” and “Tibet”) to narrow searches that would otherwise result in a large number of search results.
+Try putting a keyword in the "search term" box.
+Combine keywords (for example, "japan" and "theater") to narrow searches that would otherwise result in a large number of search results.

 Looking for a specific collection?
 View the NAA Guide to the Collections first.
 Browse the table of contents by collection title or the name of the creator.
 Find a keyword within an open file by typing Ctrl-F and a search term (Mac users can type Command-F).